Focus Drift

 • Focus Score, interruption analysis, and drift calculations

-• Siri Shortcuts for hands-free task and interrupt logging
+• Siri Shortcuts for hands-free task and interruption logging

 • Task reminders and notifications